pixlkat/real_aes/README.txt

 $conf['real_aes_key_file'] = '/path/to/aes.key';

+## Encrypt plugin configuration

+Real AES adds the "Authenticated AES" encryption method on the "Encryption method settings" tab for Encrypt configurations.

+It is important to ensure a proper key.
+We suggest to use the "File" key provider, but generate the key yourself.

+dd if=/dev/urandom bs=16 count=1 > /path/to/encrypt_key.key

+or

+drush php-eval 'echo drupal_random_bytes(16);' > /path/to/encrypt_key.key

+Supply the key provider with the path to this file.

 ## Usage

-There is no user interface.
+1. Use the Authenticated AES encryption method with the Encrypt module (https://drupal.org/project/encrypt).

-1. If you do not require aes_encrypt and aes_decrypt, use this module as a Defuse PHP Encryption library loader.
+2. If you do not require aes_encrypt and aes_decrypt, use this module as a Defuse PHP Encryption library loader.
    In your own code, include the library with libraries_load('php-encryption'), then call Crypto::encrypt, Crypto::decrypt and Crypto::createNewRandomKey directly.